- Read about the one-year results of a trial conducted at the University of Virginia on 15 patients suffering from essential tremor

 Subtypes include postural, kinetic, and isometric tremor.
 Postural tremor is present while voluntarily maintaining a position against gravity.
 Kinetic tremor may occur during any form of voluntary movement.
 Intention or terminal tremor refers to exacerbation of kinetic tremor toward the end of a goal-directed movement.

-Impact of essential tumor
+Impact of essential tremor

 As the disease progresses, individuals with essential tremor experience varying degrees of functional disability and resultant handicap.
 Affected individuals may have difficulty performing everyday tasks requiring fine motor manipulation skills.
 Holding or manipulating small objects, such as small tools or utensils, may be difficult.
 Hand tremor may cause difficulties with writing, drinking fluids from a glass or cup, eating, sewing, applying makeup, shaving, or dressing, for example.